bigogre55/Theatre/README.md

 # Theatre
-A website builder for watching movies with your friends
+A website built for watching movies with your friends